-- Service Design – Our group discussion led to the proposal of a service delivery design, which would include a tablet as a part of the treatment kit given to parents with children who have developmental disorders.
+- Service Design – Our group discussion led to the proposal of a service delivery design, which would include a tablet as a part of the treatment kit given to parents with children who have developmental and neurological disorders.

 - Value-Based Pricing Discussion – Another discussion led to our team updating our pricing model to be based on value rather than cost.

 - Equity Distribution – From our session on finance, we talked about preference and valuation.